 At OSU, there are 2 separate language requirements students may need to complete when pursuing a Bachelor’s degree:

-- World Language Requirement –
+World Language Requirement (WLR)

 This requirement is for all undergraduate OSU students pursing their first bachelor's degree, and who graduate high school after 1997.
-Students who graduated from high school prior to 1997 do not have to complete the requirement. - Bachelor of Arts language requirement –
+Students who graduated from high school prior to 1997 do not have to complete the requirement.

-All students receiving a bachelor’s degree must meet the world language requirement, which may include American Sign Language (ASL) and Indigenous languages.
+All students receiving their first bachelor’s degree must meet the world language requirement, which may include American Sign Language (ASL) and Indigenous languages.
 The requirement may be met with an equivalent to two years of high school coursework or two courses (8 quarter credits) of college-level coursework with a C- or higher as certified by the Office of Admissions, School of Language, Culture, and Society, or Office of the Registrar.
 Completion of this requirement with college-level coursework requires that the courses be of the same language.
 There are additional ways to complete this requirement, including: biliteracy seals, approved proficiency examinations, approved study abroad experiences, and other individually approved options.
 These details are kept current on the Office of the Registrar website and in collaboration with the School of Language, Culture, and Society.

 In recognition of equity issues and challenges in how students may meet this language requirement, we feel that a student’s immersion and experiences in cultures and communities whose primary language is not English has value and meets the mission and values of building globalized graduates.
 In order to integrate these valuable experiences, we find it necessary to expand the ways in which a student may meet this language requirement.